 Why Optimize Your Website as Part of a Redesign?

 First, search engine optimization isn’t something you flip on.
 You can’t redesign your site and then tell your designers and developers that you want it “optimized.”
-It’s not clear coat.
+It’s not a clear coat.
 You can’t just apply it.
 Instead, you want to begin your redesign with SEO in mind.
 SEO is a part of and gets factored into the:

 - Design structure/layout